eipiguy/roleplay/plot/Avador's Travelling Emporium/backstory.md

 Avador's ship is one of the few that is licensed to travel beyond the pocket dimension that makes up the entirety of the campaign world.
 His ship and its mission is mostly financed by a contract to find new oyster species for breeding and pearl development.
 He also was able to secure a contract to anchor new light stones in other worlds to enable efficient outside "port" connections to the network.
 These were both endeavors backed by the campaign's government as they aim to expand the light network, but his oyster contract at least is now under threat, if not the whole government in general.

+Avador encounters the players on one of his expeditions outside of the campaign universe.
+His role for the campaign is to serve as a way to shepard the characters back into the campaign world, where they will be forced to remain until completion.

-As self-reliant tinkerer and adventurer himself, he relates to all the characters as young versions of himself, and takes them under his wing.
+As self-reliant tinkerer and adventurer himself, Avador relates to all the characters as young versions of himself, and takes them under his wing.
 They may be drawn into his adventures as he tries to navigate his financial stability in new ways.

 He has in his mind he may circumvent al of this by a method of travel that he is actively trying to manufacture himself: enchanted doorknobs that link to a network of hallways in his own pocket dimension.
 He sees this as an improvement to the light network that is limited by line of sight amplifiers, but his inventions have not yet panned out.
 He has finally saved enough money to get the materials for the pocket dimension's anchor.
 (He essentially has the money to develop the land, but hasn't connected it to the utilities or built anything on it)